July 8 – 12, 2019 | 9:30 am – 4:30 pm | Ford Theatres in Hollywood

 FREE | Breakfast and lunch will be provided.

-The Ford’s Filmmaking Bootcamp is designed to provide a meaningful arts experience, while leaving participants with practical skills and a deeper understanding of potential career pathways.
+Part of the Ford's Foster Youth Initiative, the Hollywood Shorts Filmmaking Bootcamp is designed to provide a meaningful arts experience for foster youth, while leaving participants with practical skills and a deeper understanding of potential career pathways.

 The camp takes place at the Ford Theatres in Hollywood, allowing camp-goers the ability to use the natural landscape of this iconic outdoor amphitheatre.
 Industry standard equipment and software will be provided.
 The week will end with a film screening of the completed projects.
 No previous experience is necessary.